skienzmatishun/rippreport/content/p/poison-ivy-bridge/index.md

 Fairhope Mayor Wilson said it best:

-Mayor Karin Wilson of Fairhope, AlabamaJuly 30 at 10:06 PM ·
+Mayor Karin Wilson of FairhopeJuly 30 at 10:06 PM ·

 My Thoughts on the Proposed Toll for the Long-Awaited New Bridge: